 - An understanding of the complex and interdependent world and biosphere in which we live, including the issues that are essential to the long-term well-being of the natural world and to the human community as a part of that world.

 - Knowledge and appreciation of the arts, ideas, and values expressed in the world’s cultural traditions.

 - An understanding of history, the political and economic practices of societies, and the social and psychological dimensions of human behavior.

 - An understanding and appreciation of the differences and commonalities that exist within the pluralistic society of the United States, including the rights and responsibilities of participating within its democracy.

 The completion of General Education at Santa Rosa Junior College represents a substantial achievement that has ongoing, lifelong value to the individual and to society.

 14. Can D and F grades be removed from my academic record?

-The alleviation of previously recorded substandard (D and F only) academic performance completed at Santa Rosa Junior College that is not reflective of a student’s demonstrated ability will be considered upon submission of petition (Academic Renewal) by the student to the Admissions and Records Office. http://admissions.santarosa.edu/sites/admissions.santarosa.edu/files/academic-renewal.pdf
+The alleviation of previously recorded substandard (D and F only) academic performance completed at Santa Rosa Junior College that is not reflective of a student’s demonstrated ability will be considered upon submission of the petition (Academic Renewal) by the student to the Admissions and Records Office. https://admissions.santarosa.edu/academic-renewal-form

 - Completion of at least 24 units with a “C” average in all coursework attempted subsequent to the semester of forgiven grades.